openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Cutting_Model.md

 	</edges>
 </net>
 ```
-   As shown in the TensorBoard picture, the original model has more nodes than Intermediate Representation.
-Model Optimizer has fused batch normalization `InceptionV1/InceptionV1/Conv2d_1a_7x7/BatchNorm` to the convolution `InceptionV1/InceptionV1/Conv2d_1a_7x7/convolution`, and it is not present in the final Intermediate Representation.
-This is not an effect of the `--output` option, it is usual behavior of Model Optimizer for batch normalizations and convolutions.
+   As shown in the TensorBoard picture, the original model has more nodes than its Intermediate Representation.
+Model Optimizer has fused batch normalization `InceptionV1/InceptionV1/Conv2d_1a_7x7/BatchNorm` with convolution `InceptionV1/InceptionV1/Conv2d_1a_7x7/convolution`, which is why it is not present in the final model.
+This is not an effect of the `--output` option, it is the typical behavior of Model Optimizer for batch normalizations and convolutions.
 The effect of the `--output` is that the `ReLU` layer becomes the last one in the converted model.

 2. The following command cuts the edge that comes from 0 output port of the `InceptionV1/InceptionV1/Conv2d_1a_7x7/Relu` and the rest of the model, making this node the last one in the model:
    ```sh